 - Dual diagnosis treatment

 Don’t let heroin addiction claim your loved one’s life.
-Fight back against the heroin epidemic with our help.
-Reach out to our friendly staff at 866-365-4436 to find out what we can do for your family.
+Fight back against the heroin epidemic with help from our licensed addiction treatment specialists.
+Contact Zelus Recovery at 208.518.0797 to speak with our friendly staff and find out what we can do for your family.